-- massage – this is better suited to soft tissue injuries and should be avoided if the pain is in the joints.
-There is some evidence that suggests massage may help manage pain, but it is not recommended as a long-term therapy
+- – this is another physical therapy; it is better suited to soft tissue injuries and should be avoided if the pain is in the joints.
+There is some evidence that suggests massage may help manage pain, but it is not recommended as a long-term therapy.

-- relaxation and stress management techniques – including meditation and yoga
+- Relaxation and stress management techniques – including and .

-- cognitive behaviour therapy (CBT) – this form of therapy can help you learn to change how you think and, in turn, how you feel and behave about pain.
-This is a valuable strategy for learning to self-manage chronic pain
+- – this form of psychological therapy can help you learn to change how you think and, in turn, how you feel and behave about pain.
+This is a valuable strategy for learning to self-manage chronic pain.

-- acupuncture – a component of traditional Chinese medicine.
+- – a component of traditional Chinese medicine.
 Acupuncture involves inserting thin needles into specific points on the skin.
 It aims to restore balance within the body and encourage it to heal by releasing natural pain-relieving compounds (endorphins).
 Some people find that acupuncture reduces the severity of their pain and enables them to maintain function.
-Scientific evidence for the effectiveness of acupuncture in managing pain is inconclusive
+However, studies on the effectiveness of acupuncture in managing pain is inconclusive.

-- transcutaneous electrical nerve stimulation (TENS) therapy – minute electrical currents pass through the skin via electrodes, prompting a pain-relieving response from the body.
+- Transcutaneous electrical nerve stimulation (TENS) therapy – low voltage electrical currents pass through the skin via electrodes, prompting a pain-relieving response from the body.
 There is not enough published evidence to support the use of TENS for the treatment of some chronic pain conditions.
 However, some people with chronic pain that are unresponsive to other treatments may experience a benefit.